deadlyvipers/dojo_rules/introduction.md

 This is an introduction file.

+My favorite codeschool path is Ruby.
+The Rails for Zombies courses by Greg Pollack are great!